VladimirZadorozhny/BooksMarketManagmentSpringCore/README.md

 - Can’t connect to DB: check DB_URL, DB_USER, DB_PASSWORD, and that MySQL is listening on 3306.
 - Build complains about Flyway version: run "mvn -U clean package" (or "./mvnw -U clean package") to update dependencies.
 - MySQL in Docker keeps old data: remove the named volume with "docker compose down -v" (this resets the DB!).
+- If MySQL ever boot‑loops: docker compose down -v to reset the volume, then docker compose up -d.
+- Port conflict on (for example 3307) → either free it or remap to another host port (for example 3308) and set DB_URL accordingly.
 ---